Jeremy-Martin4794/Intro-to-CS/README.md

 # Intro-to-CS
-This is a collection of rojects from my Intro to CS class.
+This is a collection of projects from my Intro to CS class.
+Most of this code is HTML.